 Your doctor will likely listen to your chest and check your peak flow levels to see how they compare with your previous readings.
 They may also ask you about your routine for taking your asthma medication.
 Plus, they may check to make sure you’re using the proper technique with your inhaler.

 If you’ve been using your inhaler properly and still experience severe symptoms, your doctor may change your treatment plan.
-They may increase the dose of your inhaler or prescribe an add-on treatment like a leukotriene receptor antagonist (LTRA) tablet.
+They may increase the dose of your inhaler or prescribe an add-on treatment like a leukotriene receptor antagonist (LTRA) tablet or biologic therapy.

 In some cases, your doctor may also prescribe a short “rescue” course of oral steroid tablets.
 These can reduce the amount of inflammation in your airways.

-If your doctor does change the dosage of your current medication or prescribe an add-on treatment, consider scheduling a follow-up appointment in four to eight weeks to ensure that your new treatment plan is working.
+If your doctor does change the dosage of your current medication or prescribe an add-on treatment, consider scheduling a follow-up appointment in 4 to 8 weeks to ensure that your new treatment plan is working.